CedricBonjour/md_to_web_article/article/about-csv-files.md

-## Why do CSV files remain truly indispensable
+## Why do CSV files remain truly indispensable?

 What makes the CSV file truly indispensable is its combination of simplicity, age-old reliability, and non-proprietary nature.
 There’s beauty in its straightforwardness.
-You don’t need fancy software to open, read and understand a CSV—a text editor will do.
-It’s the only guaranteed file format that will interface seamlessly with almost any existing data handling software, from legacy systems to cutting-edge platforms.
+You don’t need fancy software to open, read and understand a CSV file—the most lightweight text editors will do (notyepad, fim, emacs...).
+You can even check their content from the system's command line: `cat ./path-to/filename.csv`.
+It’s the file format that is guaranteed to interface seamlessly with any existing data handling software, from legacy systems to cutting-edge platforms.
 Sure, XML and JSON formats have their moments in the spotlight, but when it comes to reliability that will stand the test of time, the CSV is unmatched.

 > Simple
 > Reliable